-- Digital GRC is gaining market traction: Moving to the cloud enables the banks to respond quickly to any changes in regulations, and dynamically adjust their risk weighted assets and NPAs and undertake stress tests.
+- Rising regulatory scrutiny and compliance costs driving growth for regtech: Banks are facing challenges due to rising regulatory scrutiny and costs.
+As a result, the demand for regtech is increasing.
+This has become even more imperative in the post-COVID world, where external risks are shutting down businesses and increasing the credit risk and non-performing assets (NPAs) of banks.
+The high growth areas include data privacy, enterprise risk, cybersecurity, financial crime, and risk management. - Digital GRC is gaining market traction: Moving to the cloud enables the banks to respond quickly to any changes in regulations, and to dynamically adjust their risk weighted assets and NPAs, and undertake stress tests.
 Also, emerging technologies can be easily implemented.
-Such offerings save time, money, and effort when compared to onpremises implementation of GRC. - Clients demand in-built compliance and risk features for cost effectiveness: The demand for cost-effective digital transformation offerings is increasing.
-Also, software, services and processes that are being digitized must have risk and compliance capabilities in-built in them. - Banks are regulated but fintech is not: Third-party risk is emanating for the banks from the exponentially rising fintech, which may not have adequate internal compliance systems.
+Such offerings save time, money and effort when compared to on-premises implementation of GRC. - Clients demand in-built compliance and risk features for cost effectiveness: The demand for cost-effective digital transformation is increasing.
+Also, software, services and processes being digitised must have risk and compliance capabilities in-built in them. - Banks are regulated but fintech is not: Third-party risk is emanating for the banks from the exponentially rising fintech, which may not have adequate internal compliance systems.
 These include, for instance, lack of KYC at the associate fintech.